blue-jay/blue-jay.github.io.hugo/content/configuration/index.md

 Throughout this documentation, keep in mind everything in Blueprint is configurable.
 You are not using a framework so you don't have to follow rules.
 You don't need to use any of the components with Blueprint, but it does give you a nice foundation to start from.
-If you want to use YAML instead of JSON, I recommend creating a wrapper library in the **lib** folder and then loading your env.yaml file via the **bootstrap** package.
+If you want to use YAML instead of JSON, it's recommended to create a wrapper library in the **lib** folder and then load your env.yaml file via the **bootstrap** package.

 One of the first steps before using Blueprint is to create **env.json**.
 You can make